ModelEngineering/SBMLKinetics/docs/Methods.rst

 - a. the number of species in the kinetic law;
 - b. whether the kinetic law is a single product of terms;
 - c. whether the kinetic law is the difference between two products of terms;
-- d. whether the first (/second) product of terms with all reactants (/products);
+- d. whether the first (/second) product of terms contain(s) all reactants (/products);
 - e. whether the kinetic law is in the format of Michaelis-Menten expressions with the single reactant in the numerator;
 - f. whether the kinetic law is in the format of Michaelis-Menten expressions with the product of the single reactant and another species in the numerator;
 - g. whether the kinetic law is in the format of Hill equation;
 - h. whether the kinetic law is in the fraction format with at least one species in the denominator.

+If the number of species in the kinetic law is zero referring to a, the reaction falls into the K type of ZERO.
+For example, there are no speices in the kinetic law "cell·k1aa" of the reaction "EmptySet -> Y".
+Therefore, it falls into the type ZERO.
-For example, ZERO means there are no species in the kinetic law.
-Therefore, the number of species in the kinetic law should be zero referring to a.
-In addition, the kinetics of UNDR is a single product of terms referring to b and the species in the product of terms are all reactants referring to d.
+If the kinetic law is a single product of terms referring to b and the product of terms contains all reactants referring to d, the reaction falls into the K type of UNDR.
+For example, there is only one single product of terms in the kinetic law "cell·CP·k9" of the reaction "CP -> C2".
+In addition, the product of terms contains the reactant "CP".
+Therefore, it falls into the type UNDR.
 See Table below for details about how K properties determine the K types in practice.

 .. list-table::